ronaldjmichaels/Pitch-Clustering-From-Rapsodo/README.md

 The Pitch_Clustering_Final_Data.csv file contains the final dataset.
 This file displays an extra column showing the type of pitch after kmeans clustering was performed.

-The Pitch_CLustering_Visuals.pdf file displays visuals generated in Tableau
+The Pitch_Clustering_Visuals.pdf file displays visuals generated in Tableau